+USCIS has announced an important rule change that can affect many immigration applicants, families, employers, and petitioners.
 Starting July 10, 2026, USCIS may deny an immigration benefit request if the agency later discovers that the filing had an invalid signature.
+This is a major update to USCIS signature requirements that every applicant needs to understand before filing.

-What Is Changing With USCIS Signature Rules?
+What Is Changing With USCIS Signature Requirements in 2026?

 Previously, if USCIS noticed a missing or improper signature at the beginning of the process, the agency would often reject the filing and return it.
+This usually gave the applicant or petitioner a chance to correct the signature mistake, properly sign the form, and refile the application or petition.

+Under the new rule, the risk is much higher.
 If USCIS accepts the filing, issues a receipt notice, and later determines that the signature was invalid, USCIS may deny the case instead of simply returning it for correction.
+This means a person may wait months, or even years, only to receive a denial because the form was not properly signed at the time of filing.

 - Family-based immigration petitions